Raptr3x/python-translator/README.md

 Simple yet effective module for translating.

-Uses requests to access https://translate.google.com/ and fatches the translated text.
+Uses requests to access https://translate.google.com/ and fetches the translated text.

 ### Can translate more than 5000 characters unlike Google Translate